Ozan Kabak, Ben Davies - Latest Liverpool transfer news

-Liverpool have left it late on transfer deadline day, but it appears that Jurgen Klopp is about to sign two center backs.
+Liverpool left it late on transfer deadline day, but Jurgen Klopp signed two center backs to bolster their defense.

 [ MORE: All of the January transfer deals ]

-Note: UPDATE: Liverpool have confirmed their capture of 20-year-old Turkish international Ozan Kabak.
-The deal will be a loan initially ($2 million fee) with the Reds holding a $25-million option to make the transfer permanent.